 To supplement his Waldorf teaching certificate, Kevin also earned his California teaching credential from National University.
 During his time at National, Kevin was able to student teach both at Yuba River Charter School as well as at another public school in the area.
 Kevin is committed to providing free access to Waldorf education for the public, and is very much looking forward to embarking upon a new career at YRCS.

-As Kevin enters his first year of teaching, he brings his natural love of storytelling, an affinity for movement and game play, a creative sense of artistry, and a high regard for parent-teacher and student-teacher relationships to his classroom.
+As Kevin entered his first year of teaching, he brought his natural love of storytelling, an affinity for movement and game play, a creative sense of artistry, and a high regard for parent-teacher and student-teacher relationships to his classroom.
 Kevin loves to do yoga, spend time with his wife and two young children, hike, and tend to the garden.

-Raelynn Noel (Educational Specialist in the Home Study Program) has lived in Nevada County most of her life.
+Raelynn has lived in Nevada County most of her life.
 She earned an A.A. at Sierra College, a B.A. at Chico State in Liberal Studies and Environmental Education, and a Teaching Credential from Prescott College.
 In her credential program, she was able to focus on Waldorf education methods.
 She is enrolled in the Waldorf Teaching Certification Hybrid program at Rudolph Steiner College in Fair Oaks.

 Previous to working at YRCS, Raelynn worked as specialist teacher in a home-study program for ten years and home schooled her son for three years using a Waldorf curriculum.
 She is very excited to be part of launching our school’s home study program and working as the third grade co-teacher.
 She has two boys in the school and enjoys spending time with her family outdoors, gardening and recreating.